 Jewellery, hair and make up

-Jewellery is not permitted in school as it is unnecessary and can injure children when they are at play.
+We strongly recommend that jewellery is not worn in school as it is unnecessary and can injure children when they are at play.
 Children may wear a watch and simple stud earrings if they wish .
 However, all jewellery must be removed for PE lessons.
-Newly pierced ears should be taped for PE lessons until they can be removed.
-It will be the child's responsibility to store their jewellery safely , if they have a PE lesson.
+Newly pierced ears should be taped until the earrings can be removed.
+It will be the child's responsibility to store their jewellery safely, when they remove it for a PE lesson.

-We do not allow children to wear any makeup including nail varnish.
+Whilst at school, we request that children do not wear any makeup, including nail varnish.